We are on our last week of our series 6 Characteristics of a Godly Husband! Woo-hoo! Take a moment to reflect on all we have learned and shared…

 “But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ…” Philippians 3:20

-- Is bold for the Lord.
+2. A godly husband is bold for the Lord.

 Proverbs 28:1 says, “The wicked flee though no one pursues, but the righteous are as bold as a lion.”
 A godly husband sticks up for God and when he’s persecuted for doing so, he boldly continues because of God’s grace and love for him.